 Cool ?
 We started with 'G7' and now have three more 'V7' chords which include some of the same pitches.
 Here's the last idea with stronger bass notes.
 Ex.
 3e.

 Sounds better yes ?
 Big root notes help make a lot more sense of these things.
 We started with 'G7' and now have three more 'V7' chords with some of the same pitches.
 Might these three new chords be the generally accepted, the most common substitution chords for 'G7 ?'
 Yep.
 And while they're the Five chord of other keys, as dominant chords they can also work just fine getting us back to 'C' major too.
 As their bass notes have tonic proximity.
-Examine the resolutions.
+Please examine the resolutions.
 Example 3f.

 jazz it up